xgironx/checkpoint-04/README.md

 ### Question 6

 Describe what a schema is, and how we represent a one-to-many relationship in a SQL database.
-If you need an example, you can use: people and wishes (one-to-many).
+If you need an example, you can use `people` and `wishes` models.

-Your answer:
+Your answer...

 ```
 Replace this with your answer
 ```

 ### Question 7

-Given an active record class `Person`.
-That inherits from `ActiveRecord::Base` and the following schema :
+Consider a class `Person` that inherits from `ActiveRecord::Base` and has the following schema...

 ```ruby
 class Person < ActiveRecord::Base
 end